 However, if we take a step back and bring some logic to the pricing system, we may be able to negotiate better for ourselves.

-Haris Silic is the Managing Director of Artisan New York.
+Haris Silic is the Vice President of Artisan Talent.
 He holds a graduate degree from Pratt Institute's Design Management program and is passionate about design.
 The fusion of business and design brought him to recruiting, where he enjoys helping clients discover incredible design talent and molding talented creatives into the strongest candidates they can be.